david-torres/DT_Healthbar/README.md

 	local front_color = 0x00FF00
 	local back_color = 0xFF0000

-	local max_value = 100
+	-- how "full" can this bar be? local max_value = 100

+	-- create the health bar
 	local healthbar = DT_HealthBar.new(width, height, front_color, back_color, max_value)

 	-- add it to stage